The L1-Potts functional for robust jump-sparse reconstruction: Robustness of the -Potts functional to mildly blurred data

-The next statement is the discrete part of Theorem C. \begin{theorem} Let $g$ be a piecewise constant function on $[0,1]$ and let $\kappa$ be the support size of the convolution kernel $K.$ We recall that $P^k_\gamma$ is the discrete Potts functional given by \eqref{eq:potts_fully_discrete} and is associated with the discretization set $X^k=\{x_1,\ldots,x_n\}$ of mesh size $\eta = \max_i |x_i-x_{i-1}|.$ We assume that
+The next statement is the discrete version of \autoref{thm:deconvolution_main_extended}. \begin{theorem} Let $g$ be a piecewise constant function on $[0,1]$ and let $\kappa$ be the support size of the convolution kernel $K$ fulfilling Assumption \ref{as:KernelK}.
+We recall that $P^k_\gamma$ is the discrete Potts functional given by \eqref{eq:potts_fully_discrete} and is associated with the discretization set $X^k=\{x_1,\ldots,x_n\}$ of mesh size $\eta = \max_i |x_i-x_{i-1}|.$ We assume that